-Introduction - 150
+Introduction

 Regression is a study of dependence (Weisburg, 2005).
 The goal of this project is to study the dependence of a number of properties on house prices in Ireland to create a linear regression model that can accurately predict the price of a house based on these properties.
-This model, if accurate can have a number of applications; it could be used to determine the approximate price of a house new to market, to figure out if the price of a house is correctly placed on the market (or the flipside to determine if it is good value on the market), or to predict the movement of house prices over time.
+This model, if accurate, can have a number of applications: it could be used to determine the approximate price of a house new to market, to figure out if the price of a house is correctly placed on the market (or to determine if it is good or bad value on the market), or to predict the movement of house prices over time.

 This study involves developing a multivariate linear regression (MLR) model, using input data gathered from a renowned property website in Ireland (Daft, 2020) and using the normal equation to determine the model coefficients.
-The model was then analysed using a subset of previously unseen data to determine the accuracy of the model using the r squared value.
+The model was then analysed using a set of previously unseen data to determine the accuracy of the model using the r squared value.

 Definitions

-Linear regression is the attempt to model the relationship between two variables by fitting a linear equation to observed data ( (Yale, 1997).
-Multivariate linear regression is an extension of this two or more explanatory variables are used and a hyperplane is used to represent the best fit rather than a line.
+Simple linear regression is the attempt to model the relationship between two variables by fitting a linear equation to observed data (Yale, 1997).
+Multivariate linear regression is an extension of this to where two or more explanatory variables are used and a hyperplane is used to represent the best fit rather than a line.

 Least squared linear regression is a common method used to fit the regression line or hyperplane to a dataset.
 It works by minimizing the sum of the squares of the vertical deviations from each data point to the line or hyperplane (Yale, 1997).